Gramirez23/tallerjulio2023/README.md

 1. Create a hosts inventory file or configure your Ansible inventory with the target RedHat-based servers.
 2. Update the `remote_user` in the playbook to the appropriate SSH user.
 3. Customize any variables in the roles or playbook to suit your needs.
-4. Run the playbook using the command: `ansible-playbook -i hosts playbook-redhat.yml`.
+4. If you want to run only this playbook use the command: `ansible-playbook webserver.yml --ask-become-pass`.

 ## dbserver.yml: Debian Server MariaDB Configuration